bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 [Semantic UI](https://semantic-ui.com/) is a component framework for theming websites using what they call “human-friendly HTML” (sorry dogs).
 What they mean by this is that the tool uses words and classes as exchangeable concepts, giving you the same benefits as BEM without the headache.

-But the real strength here is the breadth of Semantic UI’s components.
-Whether it’s elements, collections, views, modules of behaviours, the whole gamut of interface design is covered.
+But the real strength here is the breadth of Semantic UI's components.
+Whether it's elements, collections, views, modules of behaviours, the whole gamut of interface design is covered.

 ### 15. Foundation